Valdorff/rp-thoughts/2024_02_strategy/readme.md

 ## Core concept

 ### Smaller bonds for capital efficiency
 We'll start by determining a good NO commission % using the aggressive-alt bond curve I [described](../2023_11_rapid_research_incubator/bond_curves.md).
 The summary of that idea is that we can allow smaller ETH bonds safely by enabling MEV theft penalties across a whole node (multiple minipools); smaller ETH bonds make us dramatically more capital efficient.
+The proposed bond curve requires the first two minipools to have a 4-ETH bond, and allows subsequent minipools to have a 1.5-ETH bond.

-Remember for context that the proposed Lido CSM ROI is 1.5 (`solo_apy * (4*0.9+32*0.075)/4 = 1.5 * solo_apy`).
+Remember for context that the proposed [Lido CSM ROI](https://research.lido.fi/t/bond-and-staking-fee-napkin-math/5999) is 1.5 (`solo_apy * (4*0.9+32*0.075)/4 = 1.5 * solo_apy`).
 Here is RP capital efficiency with 3%/4%/5% of commission on borrowed ETH going to NOs:

 ![eth_only_roi.png](eth_only_roi.png)